Rafael Devers Player Props: Red Sox vs. Rockies

 Rafael Devers At The Plate

-- Devers leads Boston with 61 hits, batting .247 this season with 31 extra-base hits.
+- Devers has 61 hits, which is best among Boston hitters this season, while batting .243 with 31 extra-base hits.

-- Among qualifying hitters, he ranks 104th in batting average, while his on-base percentage ranks 132nd and he is 26th in slugging.
+- Among the qualified hitters in MLB, his batting average ranks 111th, his on-base percentage ranks 138th, and he is 31st in the league in slugging.

-- Devers has picked up a hit in 60.3% of his 63 games this season, with at least two hits in 31.7% of those games.

-- He has homered in 20.6% of his games this year, and 5.6% of his trips to the plate.
+- He has hit a long ball in 20.3% of his games this season, and 5.5% of his plate appearances.

-- He has scored in 42.9% of his games this season, with two or more runs scored in 11.1%.
+- He has scored in 27 games this season, with multiple runs seven times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.